Venice Carnival to be halted due to coronavirus outbreak

-VENICE (Reuters) - The last two days of the Venice Carnival, which draws tourists from around the world, have been canceled because of an outbreak of coronavirus, the head of the Veneto region Luca Zaia said on Sunday.
+VENICE, Feb 23 (Reuters) - The last two days of the Venice Carnival, which draws tourists from around the world, have been cancelled because of an outbreak of coronavirus, the head of the Veneto region Luca Zaia said on Sunday.

 Zaia told reporters that events scheduled for Sunday in the lagoon city would continue as planned.
 “But as of this evening there will be a ban on the Venice Carnival as well as on all events, sporting as well, until March 1 inclusive,” he said.